University of Toronto Mississauga: Students' unions

+The University of Toronto Mississauga Students' Union (UTMSU) represents the interests of full-time undergraduate students registered at the Mississauga campus.
+Part-time undergrads at all three campuses, including Mississauga, are represented by the Association of Part-time Undergraduate Students at the University of Toronto (APUS).
+Likewise, the tri-campus University of Toronto Graduate Students' Union (UTGSU or simply GSU) is the official representative body for graduate students.

-At UTM, almost every academic department has an academic society.
+At the Mississauga campus, almost every academic department has an academic society.
 These societies are student-led, faculty-endorsed organizations that focus on a specific program area.
 Students are able to work with others who are enrolled in the same program where they can discuss and participate in a variety of academic goals.
+A wide variety of UTMSU-sponsored clubs also exist on campus, representing students in a range of hobbies, interests, religions and cultures.

 The UTMSU organizes frosh week, an event held annually aimed at welcoming first year students into the university.
-Hosting approximately 1,200 students every year, UTM frosh week offers a variety of events and activities meant to introduce students to university life and allow first year students to meet other incoming students.
-Frosh week events are held both on and off the UTM campus.
+Hosting approximately 1,200 students every year, frosh week offers a variety of events and activities meant to introduce students to university life and allow first year students to meet other incoming students.
+Frosh week events are held both on and off the campus.
 Featured at the 2011 frosh week Shawn Desman performed for students at The Blind Duck.
-Other frosh week activities included off campus visits to Medieval Times, Canada's Wonderland and the U of T St. George campus.
+Other frosh week activities included off campus visits to Medieval Times, Canada's Wonderland and the St. George campus.